idarifUC/bimm143_github/README.md

 # bimm143_github

-hello me

-my class work for BIMM143 S24 at UCSD
+My class work for BIMM143 S24 at UCSD